benmvp/slides/2016/thunderplains/react-esnext.md

 NOTES:
 - My name is Ben Ilegbodu
-- Excited to talk about my two favorite things
+- Super excited to talk about my two favorite things
 - React and what I'm calling ES.next
 - And how they go so well together
 - Posted link to slides on twitter if you want to follow along